 Hello, I’m Bez.
 I like my name as it’s ambiguous, so people can’t make assumptions about my gender or my ethnic origin.
-I use the pronouns ‘they’ and ‘he’ when referring to myself in the third person.
+I use the pronoun ‘they’ when referring to myself in the third person.

 When we meet, think about or talk about someone, we may have no idea of their assigned gender at birth, actual gender, race, disability, sexuality, parental status or many other attributes.
 Yet we constantly make assumptions about people based on what they look like, their name and their voice.

 This can cause much upset, when, for example, masculine looking women are taken for men, trans men are taken for women, bisexual people are taken for gay, or mixed race people are taken for white or black.
 8 times out of 10, I’m taken for white English, despite being half Indian, a quarter Irish and a quarter don’t know.

 Ignoring diversity means that many workplaces, eateries, entertainment venues and events don’t cater for trans people, people with health conditions and people with children.